ismaelBZ/jsDioPublicandoPortifolio/Readme.txt

--> Modify the main.js to update the html with json's info -- Look at developers tool's cache to virify the update -> Create a new function to add the soft skills in html
+-> Modify the main.js to update the html with json's info -- Look at developers tool's cache to virify the update -> Create a new function to add the soft skills in html --> Modify HTML to acept JSON hardskill format
+--> Include a funtion in main.js to load the hardskills in html